SharedSmally/doc/k8sd/dockerfile.md

 ```
 There can only be one CMD instruction in a Dockerfile.
 If you list more than one CMD then only the last CMD will take effect.

+## LABEL
-## LABEL: adds metadata to an image.
+Adds metadata to an image.
 ```
 LABEL <key>=<value> <key>=<value> <key>=<value> ...
 ```